-5 tips to help you decide if consulting is right for you.
+5 questions to help you decide if consulting is right for you.

 Becoming a consultant—it can be daunting.
 You may have a lot of questions about how this can change your life and impact your career.
 How can you know you’ll make a good consultant?